What is SMS Marketing? Strategy, Tips & Benefits

 4. Personalised offers

 Did you know 80% of consumers are more likely to buy from a company that provides a personalised experience?
 Adding a first name is one of the simplest ways to personalise, but think about what other relevant data you could use.
-Maybe you can send a discount code around a birthday or customer/business anniversary.
+Try sending a discount code around a birthday or customer/business anniversary.
+Or you could set up an automated text message that sends when an item that a customer wanted is back in stock.

 5. Reminders